rtic-rs/rtic/book/en/src/by-example/channel.md

 # Communication over channels.

-Channels can be used to communicate data between running *software* tasks.
+Channels can be used to communicate data between running tasks.
 The channel is essentially a wait queue, allowing tasks with multiple producers and a single receiver.
 A channel is constructed in the `init` task and backed by statically allocated memory.
 Send and receive endpoints are distributed to *software* tasks:

 ``` rust
 ...